michaelMondoro/helpgpt/README.md

 Install the HelpGPT Extension from the VSCode marketplace.
 Use the following commands from the VSCode command palette:
-**helpgpt.prompt**: Opens an input box for typing prompts to ChatGPT.
+**Prompt - ChatGPT**: Opens an input box for typing prompts to ChatGPT.
-**helpgpt.document**: Generates documentation for the current code.
+**Document - ChatGPT**: Generates documentation for the current code.
-**helpgpt.summarize**: Summarizes and explains the current code.
+**Summarize - ChatGPT**: Summarizes and explains the current code.
-**helpgpt.debug**: Requests debugging assistance for the current code.
+**Debug - ChatGPT**: Requests debugging assistance for the current code.
-**helpgpt.refactor**: Receives suggestions for refactoring and optimizing the current code.
+**Refactor - ChatGPT**: Receives suggestions for refactoring and optimizing the current code.
-**helpgpt.open**: Opens the ChatGPT website in your default browser.
+**Open - ChatGPT**: Opens the ChatGPT website in your default browser.
 Follow the prompts and instructions to interact with ChatGPT and get the assistance you need.

 ## Requirements